 "Delete All Snapshots" task fails, leaving orphaned delta files.
 The VM runs on an increasingly fragmented chain until the datastore fills or performance degrades to zero.

-ESXi host fails to boot after firmware update or boot media corruption.
+ESXi host fails to boot after firmware update, boot media corruption, or a Purple Screen of Death (PSOD) kernel panic.
 VMs are intact on the VMFS datastore but inaccessible without a running hypervisor.

 vSAN Multi-Node Failure